'Omicron' Could Be Dominant In France Within Weeks, Says Adviser

 The French Omicron infection followed a case found in the French Indian Ocean island of La Reunion last month.

-Airlines in the United States were told to hand over the names of passengers arriving from parts of southern Africa, a US Centers for Disease Control and Prevention letter was seen by Reuters showed.
+Airlines in the United States were told to hand over the names of passengers arriving from parts of southern Africa, a U.S. Centers for Disease Control and Prevention letter seen by Reuters showed.

 Much remains unknown about Omicron, which was first found on Nov.
 8 in South Africa and has spread to at least two dozen countries, just as parts of Europe were suffering a surge in infections of the better-known Delta variant as winter sets in.